jayantjy9/Excel/Income_Expense_Tracker/README.md

 ## Tech Stack

-Used Microsoft Excel, some advanced excel functions and also include Macros.
+Used Microsoft Excel, some advanced excel functions and also included Macros.

 ## Step by Step Working